readthedocs/readthedocs.org/docs/user/guides/technical-docs-seo-guide.rst

    .. tab:: MkDocs

-        The Markdown syntax fundamentally prescribes an alt text for images:
+        The Markdown syntax defines an alt text for images:

         .. code-block:: md

            ![Image alt text](https://dummyimage.com/600x400/){ width="300" }

-        If you want to use figures and captions, Markdown and MkDocs do not have a built-in feature.
+        Though HTML supports figures and captions,
+        Markdown and MkDocs do not have a built-in feature.
         Instead,
         you can use markdown extensions such as `md-in-html`_ to allow the necessary HTML structures for including figures: